Cavers Castle: History

+Raid of Cavers

+An English letter refers to a 1535 raid as the "roode of Cavers" involving Walter Scott, laird of Buccleuch, and the Dacres.
+In April 1535, James V attainted Scott for joining the raid.
+As late as March 1543, Regent Arran forgave Walter Scott for the burning of Cavers and Denholm with the English border warden Lord Dacre and Christopher Dacre.

 Cavers was burnt in June 1542 by English raiders led by Jak of Musgay and Little John Heron, who burnt lands and stole goods on the Caill Water and in Teviotdale.

-In March 1543 Regent Arran forgave Walter Scott of Branxholme who had been accused in 1535 of burning Cavers and Denholm with the English border warden Lord Dacre and Christopher Dacre.
+Rough Wooing

 During the war known as the Rough Wooing the tower of Cavers or its farm was burnt by Lord Hertford in September 1545.
 In 1547, after the battle of Pinkie, William Douglas of Cavers (the sixth laird) swore allegiance to King Edward VI along with the Kerr lairds of Ferniehirst and Cessford.
 The English journalist of the war, William Patten, wrote that the Laird of Cavers gave his oath of assurance to the Duke of Somerset on 23 September 1547 at Roxburgh Castle, with many other lairds of Teviotdale and the marches.

 The lairds of Cavers are not prominent in records at this time, being overshadowed by the Kerr Wardens of the Middle March, whose authority was military and cross-border.
 The domestic authority of the sheriff was perhaps less important.
 The tower house remained a significant building, being depicted as a tall tower, barmkin wall and ancillary courtyard buildings on Pont's map of 1590 – 1600.
 From the disbanding of the guard on the border by King James VI in 1621, any remaining military function the castle may have had ceased, and from this date onwards it served primarily as the residence of the Douglas lairds.